First published on SAWF on October 16, 2000

 Namashkar.

-In this article we present a review of the book Raga Malhar Darshan by Dr. Geeta Banerjee.
-The material for this publication evolved from her doctoral work at Allahabad University completed under the supervision of her guru Pandit Ramashreya Jha “Ramrang.”
-Dr. Banerjee has been a longtime performing vocalist and was on the Music Department faculty at the University.
-Following Jha-sahab’s retirement she succeeded him as Head of the department.
-She is now retired from active duty but maintains a part-time appointment.
+This article offers a considered review of the book Raga Malhar Darshan by Dr. Geeta Banerjee, a work that emerged from her doctoral research at Allahabad University under the tutelage of her guru, Pandit Ramashreya Jha “Ramrang.”
+Dr. Banerjee, a distinguished performer and scholar, served on the Music Department faculty at the University.
+Upon Jha-sahab’s retirement, she ascended to the role of Head of the department.
+Now retired, she continues to share her expertise through part-time engagements.

-Raga Malhar Darshan represents a summary of a thorough investigation of Raganga Malhar and its derivatives.
-The organization of the subject matter is chronological, and three major time periods are identified in the development of the Malhars: prachina (before the 15th C), madhyakalina (15th C – 18th C) and arvachina (19th C to the present).
+Raga Malhar Darshan offers a meticulous exploration of Raganga Malhar and its derivatives.
+The subject matter is organised chronologically, traversing three major epochs in the evolution of the Malhars: the prachina (pre-15th century), the madhyakalina (15th–18th centuries), and the arvachina (19th century to the present).

-Chapter 1, titled “Raganga Raga Malhar or Raga Shuddha Malhar,” cuts straight to the core.
-The paterfamilias, Raga Shuddha Malhar, is traced historically as it occurs in the ancient texts such as Sangeet Ratnakara, Sangeet Parijat, Raga Manjiri, Sangeeta Darpana, Raga Tarangini and a host of other treatises.
-The attendent views of the author-pandits are recorded and critiqued.
-This historical section is followed by a detailed musical analysis of the Raganga Raga Shuddha Malhar.
-Just what it is that constitutes the Malhar anga is fleshed out.
-Comparisons and differences are drawn with two other ragas – Durga and Jaladhar Kedar – that employ the same pentatonic scale S R M P D, where M = shuddha madhyam.
-Throughout the volume every theoretical discussion of a raga culminates in a collection of notated compositions: dhrupads, khayals and taranas, old (‘traditional’) and ‘new’ (mostly Ramrang’s compositions).
+The book’s structure is methodical, each chapter building on the last to construct a comprehensive narrative.
+Chapter 1, titled “Raganga Raga Malhar or Raga Shuddha Malhar,” delves directly into the essence of the subject.
+The progenitor, Raga Shuddha Malhar, is traced through ancient texts such as Sangeet Ratnakara, Sangeet Parijat, Raga Manjiri, Sangeeta Darpana, Raga Tarangini, and others.
+The views of the eminent pandits are meticulously recorded and critically evaluated.
+This historical overview transitions seamlessly into a more nuanced musical analysis, elucidating the essence of the Malhar anga.
+Comparative observations are drawn between Shuddha Malhar and other ragas, such as Durga and Jaladhar Kedar, that share the pentatonic scale S R M P D, where M = shuddha madhyam.
+Throughout, theoretical discussions are enriched with notated compositions, encompassing dhrupads, khayals, and taranas, both traditional and contemporary (primarily Ramrang’s creations).

 Geeta Banerjee and Ramashreya Jha